playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 #### Fill Mode

-Fill mode controls the sizing behaviour of the canvas.
+Fill mode controls the sizing behavior of the canvas.
 You can set one of the following values:

 * None - The canvas will be the same size as the resolution width and height.
 * Keep aspect Ratio - The canvas will expand to fill the window while maintaining the correct aspect ratio.